BOARD OF DIRECTORS

 Monique Marshall Veale

-Director, Dover Sherborn METCO Program
+Director, Dover Sherborn Public Schools

 Monique Marshall Veale has over 20 years of experience working with children and families from various walks of life, cultures, and socio-economic backgrounds in urban and suburban environments.
 Monique’s primary focus has been on academic and social enrichment programs for children and adolescents between the ages of 5 and 19.
 She is the founding director of C.A.T.C.H. and Smart-Kids after-school programs in Boston and has served in leadership positions for Boston-based community organizations and METCO programs.